wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   The acceptor of a bill, by accepting it,---

-    *   (a) Engages that he will pay it according to the tenor of his acceptance:
+    *   (a) engages that he will pay it according to the tenor of his acceptance:

-    *   (b) Is precluded from denying to a holder in due course---
+    *   (b) is precluded from denying to a holder in due course---

-        *   (i) The existence of the drawer, the genuineness of his signature, and his capacity and authority to draw the bill;
+        *   (i) the existence of the drawer, the genuineness of his signature, and his capacity and authority to draw the bill;

-        *   (ii) In the case of a bill payable to drawer's order, the then capacity of the drawer to indorse, but not the genuineness or validity of his indorsement;
+        *   (ii) in the case of a bill payable to drawer's order, the then capacity of the drawer to indorse, but not the genuineness or validity of his indorsement;

-        *   (iii) In the case of a bill payable to the order of a third person, the existence of the payee and his then capacity to indorse, but not the genuineness or validity of his indorsement.
+        *   (iii) in the case of a bill payable to the order of a third person, the existence of the payee and his then capacity to indorse, but not the genuineness or validity of his indorsement.